(36): Fate and Preference II (A Real Story)

 As guessed or rather expected, I

-withdrew that dream when we were in class III, which was our final year.
+withdrew that dream when we were in class III, our final year.
 I was given

-all the needed moral boosts to sit for Science and Technical Junior Secondary
+all the needed morale boosts to sit for Science and Technical Junior Secondary

 School Exam.
-I did and passed with flying colour.
+I did and passed with flying colours.
 Everyone wanted me to get admission

 into any of the three science colleges under the Board; I ended up in Government Technical College ,